 It might also currently be your job to look after your business’s contracts and, without the budget for a solution, you’re finding it challenging.

-This article will lay out the key elements you’ll want to focus on to make a compelling business case, giving you the tools to sell the idea effectively to your stakeholders.
+This article will lay out the key elements you’ll want to focus on to make a compelling business case for investing in contract management, giving you the tools to sell the idea effectively to your stakeholders.

 Why do your stakeholders need persuading?